 Interesting Online Shopping Statistics

 Ecommerce statistics show that the market has grown during the last decade and will keep growing in the next few years.
-At the end of the year, ecommerce in the United Kingdom is expected to be worth €222.5 billion, which is more than 11% compared to last year, when the ecommerce turnover was worth around €200 billion.
-Ecommerce in the UK is expected to grow 10.96%, which is the lowest growth rate since 2016, when the industry growth was only 4.47%.
+Ecommerce in the United Kingdom was worth €222.5 billion, which was more than 11% compared to the previous year, when the ecommerce turnover was worth around €200 billion.

 17. Around 87% of people in the United Kingdom made online purchases in 2020.